One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 - Nyjer (Thistle Seed):

-Titmice, Blue Jays, and woodpeckers go nuts for… well, nuts.
+Titmice, Blue Jays, and woodpeckers will flock to yards with these nuts.
 Use a peanut feeder or a tray. - Suet:

 Fat cakes packed with goodies.
 Birds like wrens, woodpeckers, and nuthatches love it—especially in cooler months. - Mealworms (live or dried):

 Perfect for bluebirds, robins, and chickadees.
-A protein boost in spring that makes you the hero of the backyard.
+A protein boost in spring that is effective for nesting birds.

 Feeders: Not Just Decorative Accessories